 It’s hard, living so far away from a man we love so much.
 It’s hard, not being able to see his blessed face ourselves, or smell the sweet smell that he was famous for emitting.
 It’s hard not having witnessed the epitome of human mercy.
 It’s hard not ever being able to hear his blessed voice reciting the Qur’an.
 But most of all, it’s hard not knowing—would he love me if he knew me?
 Take comfort, he loved you more than you could even imagine.

-We know that the relationship between our beloved Messenger ﷺ (May the peace and blessings of Allah be upon him) and the companions was a very unique relationship.
+We know that the relationship between our beloved Messenger ﷺ (may the peace and blessings of God be upon him) and his Companions was a very unique relationship.
 They loved him greatly and it was easy to see that he loved them as well.
 They believed in the message he brought while many of his people mocked him and belittled him.
 They were by his side in the tough times, willing to sacrifice their very own lives for him.
 Often it is easy to wish and crave that we were in their shoes, loving the Prophet ﷺ whole heartedly and being loved.